-Most scuba divers have been there – you’re heading out on the boat dive you’ve been dreaming of for months, but rough seas catch you off guard and you suddenly fear you might be about to see your breakfast again.
+Most divers have been there – you’re heading out on the boat dive you’ve been dreaming of for months, but rough seas catch you off guard.
+Suddenly you fear you might be about to see your breakfast again.
 Seasickness is more common than you’d think, even for the most seasoned scuba divers.

 What causes seasickness?

 Popular drugs for preventing seasickness include meclizine (branded Bonine), dimenhydrinate (branded Dramamine), and cinnarizine (branded Stugeron), amongst others.
-Many of these medications work best if taken a number of hours before your boat ride and some people even recommend taking them the night before to build up the active ingredients in your system.
+Many of these medications work best if taken a number of hours before your boat ride.
+Some people even recommend taking them the night before to build up the active ingredients in your system.
 However, you should always follow the medical guidelines in the package and your doctor’s advice.